 Date: 30 November 2017

 The Paediatric Infectious Diseases Research Group (PIDRG) is part of the Institute for Infection and Immunity, one of three Research Institutes at St George’s, University of London.
-The University has a strong link to St George’s University Hospitals NHS Foundation Trust, enabling effective clinical research.
+The South London university has a strong link to St George’s University Hospitals NHS Foundation Trust, enabling effective clinical research.

 Led by Professor Paul Heath (pictured) and Professor Mike Sharland, the PIDRG undertakes and supports a variety of projects and studies in children focusing on the epidemiology of vaccine-preventable diseases, clinical vaccine trials in children and pregnant women, perinatal infections, antimicrobial resistance (AMR) and the optimisation of antimicrobial therapy in children.
 We collaborate closely with other clinical research groups at St George’s Hospital (SGH) – especially the Reproductive Health & Childbirth team led by Dr Asma Khalil.